zzzprojects/learn-orm/tutorials/visual-studio/code-snippets.md

 </Imports>
 ```

-As you know that the method `File.Exists` is in the `System.IO` namespace so we need to define the `Imports` element to import the `System.IO` namespace.
+As you know the method `File.Exists` is in the `System.IO` namespace, so we need to define the `Imports` element to import the `System.IO` namespace.
 Here is the complete XML file.

 ```csharp
 <?xml version="1.0" encoding="utf-8"?>